mjpritchard/test-decap-help/content/docs/short-term-project-storage/managing-a-gws.md

 We provide a UNIX a group corresponding to each group workspace, which all members of that GWS belong to: this enables sharing within the group if you set permissions appropriately using that group.
 If you are unsure about setting permissions, please ask the helpdesk.
 {{< /alert >}}

+## Changing ownership of files in your GWS
+Sometimes, it is necessary for GWS managers or deputies to take ownership of files in their GWS which are owned by other users.
+Often this is necessary when members of staff no longer use JASMIN.

+JASMIN has a command line tool, named `gwschown` which allows managers to do this without assistance of the helpdesk.
+This tool is installed on the sci machines, and allows GWS managers and deputies to change the ownership of files in their group workspaces.

+To do this, call `gwschown` at the command line as below, replacing exampleuser with the user who you would like to take ownership of the files, and subsitiuting in your own path.

+{{<command user="user" host="sci-vm-01">}}
+gwschown exampleuser /gws/nopw/j04/workshop/myfile
+{{</command>}}

+As with chown, you can also operate recursively with the `-R` flag.
+This tool will only work in group workspaces where you are a manager or deputy.

+If you wish to change the group of files, you should first use the tool to change the ownership to your user- you will then be able to change the group in the usual way using `chgrp`.

 ## Keeping informed

 Please maintain contact throughout the life of the GWS via the following